kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I feel like he's coming back from scheming with Domingo and doesn't want me to see him.

 !!! info
-    - I'm pretty sure he wanted me to see him now.
+    - I'm pretty sure he wanted me to see him.
 I'm just not sure why.
+    - Warning maybe?
+I didn't need one.

 - At the beach my mind is racing, I feel like he's going to pop up at any moment, and it's extremely stressful.
 - I know everything is a set up and I'm certain that the chamber music class the following day is planned as the grand finale.